writethedocs/www/docs/blog/2021-community-kickoff.rst

 some of our meetups are hosting a `proposal workshop <https://www.meetup.com/Write-The-Docs-PDX/events/275331733/>`_.
 **The proposal workshop will happen January 20th from 4-6PM PST (UTC-8)**.

+Given the increased usage of our Slack network, we have also seen the need for increased formalization of our moderation.
+We will be proposing a `WEP <https://www.writethedocs.org/blog/introducing-weps/>`_ to formalize our process around moderation.
+Look for announcements of that in the newsletter if you want to contribute.

 We are also working to get our 2020 Salary Survey analyzed and published.
 The plan for this year is to have a few different reports, one that comes out each month looking at different aspects of the data.